allenporter/home-assistant-datasets/datasets/assist/README.md

 $ MODEL=llama3.1
 $ home-assistant-datasets assist collect --models=${MODEL} --dataset=${DATASET} --model_output_dir=${OUTPUT_DIR}
 ```

+If you don't know the homeassistnat version, you can run `uv pip freeze | grep "^homeassistant=="` to find out.

 See `home-assistant-datasets assist collect --help` for options to control pytest.